Great. You’ve setup your email marketing program, and it’s starting to perform. Let’s take it to the next level.

 - The Pull: The pull is the first paragraph of your email.
 It’s the introduction copy that convinces your subscriber to read the email.
 If your offer, template and greetings are good, the pull is your best bet to increase the clickthrough rate.

-- The Call to Action (CTA): Before I started optimizing emails weekly, I thought call to actions would have a lot of influence over clickthrough rates.
+- The Call to Action (CTA): Before I started weekly email campaign optimization, I thought call to actions would have a lot of influence over clickthrough rates.
 It turns out that CTAs help, but they don’t have a transcending impact over the performance of the email.
 If the offer is compelling and the reader is engaged, the button label doesn’t seem to matter so much.
 Instead of experimenting with the labels, try testing text vs button links or link placement within the email.
 Some businesses position their CTAs at the top of the email.
 Bonus: Try adding a P.S. to your email. 😉

 - The Tone: Once your email is starting to perform, you can start experimenting with the tone of the copy.
 Your target audience might react positively to more direct, salesy or casual tones.

 When to Optimize Your Landing Page